Gagniuc/Antivirus-Engines/README.md

 <a href="https://spectrum.ieee.org/antivirus-software">IEEE Spectrum: Antivirus Software</a> (overview and context for the book)

-Note: Direct article content isn’t reproduced here.
+Note: Direct article content is not reproduced here.
 For details, see the IEEE Spectrum piece and the book it references.
 If adding this section to your README, consider also including a short “Further reading” list (e.g., academic surveys on malware detection, engine architecture whitepapers) to provide additional context for contributors.

 # Dedication